 - Depth: students pursue certain elements of study to a comparatively advanced level.

 - Independence: students are able to work independently in developing an area of study to an advanced level.

 - Critical thought: students develop the intellectual rigour and philosophical background necessary to evaluate and use the knowledge acquired.

 - Creativity, Activity And Service: students find balance in their school life by being involved in creative pursuits, activities that contribute to their physical well-being, and service opportunities.

-The core of the IB Diploma Programme comprises six subjects studied over two years.
-One subject must be selected from each of five subject groupings representing the major academic fields, and at GNS the sixth subject may be from Group VI or a second selection from Group III or Group IV.
+The IB Diploma Programme comprises six subjects studied over two years.
+One subject must be selected from each of six subject groupings representing the major academic fields.
+The sixth subject may be from Group 6 (The Arts), or a second selection from Group 3 (Individuals & Societies) or Group 4 (Sciences). .

-- Group I: Studies in Language and Literature: Literature of the Student’s First Language
+- Group 1: Studies in Language and Literature: Literature of the Student’s First Language

-- Group II: Language Acquisition: English, French, Mandarin or Spanish
+- Group 2: Language Acquisition: French, Mandarin or Spanish

-- Group IV: Sciences: Biology, Chemistry, or Physics
+- Group 4: Sciences: Biology, Chemistry, or Physics

-- Group VI: Sixth Subject: Economics, Theatre, Visual Arts, a second Humanities, or a second Science
+- Group 6: Sixth Subject: Theatre, Visual Arts, a second Individual & Socities, or a second Science

 - IB Geography